About the Office of the Professions

 Professional Regulation in New York State

 In 1891, medicine became the first profession licensed by the New York State Board of Regents.
-New York's unique system of professional regulation, recognized as a model for public protection, has grown to encompass nearly 750,000 practitioners and over 30,000 professional practice business entities in forty-eight professions.
+New York's unique system of professional regulation, recognized as a model for public protection, has grown to encompass nearly 750,000 practitioners and over 30,000 professional practice business entities in more than 50 professions.

 Guided by the Regents, a citizen body, the professions are within New York State's unified system of education - The University of the State of New York.
 This recognizes the key role education plays in both preparing licensed professionals and in ensuring their continuous development.